 While looks don’t 100% correlate to quality food, you’re more likely to go “the food is probably good here” if the restaurant looks like it wasn’t like renovated during the Nixon years.

 Which one would you trust more?
 (Exactly.
 The newer version.)

-Timely content: Lastly, how old is the article?
-Has it been updated?
+Lastly, how old is the article?
+When was it last updated?
 Travel changes so rapidly that an article that was written five years ago and hasn’t been updated since is one I don’t value.
-The article and content must be from within the last two years.
+If the article hasn’t been updated within the last two years, skip it!

 So that’s the most important thing to remember: consumer reviews always tilt negative in the travel space, so you shouldn’t be too worried if a company has too many negative reviews (the devil is in the details, not some star rating!).

 When looking at consumer reviews, I look to see why these people are having a negative experience.
 For example, if most of the negative reviews for a tour company talk about how their guide didn’t know anything, I begin to think, “Maybe this tour company isn’t that good.”